 To treat and prevent constipation, an adequate intake of fruits, vegetables, and grains is highly recommended.
-These are some foods that you easy to find and incorporate to your diet so that you can improve your gut's health.
+These are some foods that you easy to find in stores and incorporate to your diet so that you can improve your gut's health.

 Kiwifruit offers a high dietary fiber content and has extensively shown its benefits for the digestive system.
 Actinidain, the active component in kiwis, is responsible for tenderizing meat, so it helps to break down proteins during digestion.
 Kiwifruit is well known for its contribution to the relief of symptoms in people with irritable bowel syndrome (IBS).
 This exotic and delicious fruit is relatively easy to find, and it can be consumed raw in salads, juices, and smoothies.
-Its active compound can also be found in tablets.
+Its active compound can also be found in capsules.

 The presence of both soluble and insoluble dietary fiber is a must to maintain a healthy digestive system.
 If you are not used to having fiber in your diet, it's recommendable to start with small doses and increment your intake gradually.
 In just few weeks, you'll see very positive changes.